 Carley Fockler (Editor in Chief, Art Editor) is currently studying at Stetson University’s MFA of the Americas.
 She has been published in Touchstone Magazine and is a two–time winner of the Sullivan Creative Writing Contest.
 She has read her work at the Atlantic Center of the Arts (New Smyrna Beach, FL) and in Ipanema, Brazil.

-Erica McCay (Editor-in-Chief + Graphic Designer) is a writer, designer, and self-proclaimed cookie enthusiast.
+Erica McCay (Graphic Designer, Editor) is a writer, designer, and self-proclaimed cookie enthusiast.
 Originally from northern California, she now enjoys the tropical Florida sunshine while she designs and produces new theme park experiences for Universal Creative and pursues her MFA in Creative Writing from Stetson.

 Nina Michelle Siso (Prose Editor + Blog Editor) is a born and raised Georgia peach.
 She received her BA in Theatre from Brenau University, and is currently pursuing her MFA from Stetson.
 She enjoys exploring video poetry and representing women’s issues in her art.
 You can see her work in Z Publishing’s anthology: Georgia’s Best Emerging Poets.

 Tony Pizzo (Poetry Editor + The Sound Project) is a digital internet artist.
 His primary work focuses on generating audio representations of experiences that do not exist sonically in order to provide a voice for neurological disorders or narrative concepts.
 He’s recently come to the conclusion that everybody has something, and that’s pretty neat.

 Sam Morris (Archvist) was born in a tiny Louisiana town and raised in a library.
 She is a poet and archivist/professor at Purdue University.
 Her poems have appeared in The Molotov Cocktail, Poor Yorick, and Gimlet Eye.